ihor-i17/R/README.md

 # R
-Repository for BA tools (R programming language)
+Repository for BA tools (R programming language) in University